snisim/pytakt/README.md

 ## How To Install

-Download a released package (`pytakt-<version>.tar.gz`) from https://github.com/snisim/pytakt and install it with pip as below.
+The Pytakt library can be installed via pip as below.

-    pip install pytakt-<version>.tar.gz
+    pip install pytakt

 If you need conversion to/from music21, music21 (version 6.7.1 or later)
 also needs to be installed (it is not installed automatically).